 Who grades my project?
 Mr. Kenny?
 Someone at my school?

 Your project is graded by the State Examinations Commission (SEC).
-The details for how you send the project to the SEC are yet to be released.

 Can I work on the project with other students at my school?

 One of the the primary objectives of the project is to demonstrate that students are capable of working independently.
 As such, projects that are submitted from the same school which are similar in content and style will have their grades lowered (or worse), regardless of their quality.